-In February 2021, the Company entered into an option to purchase agreement to acquire a series of 13 lithium-potassiumboron prospective salars in central Mexico as well as a pilot plant designed and built using a patented extraction method.
+In February 2021, the Company entered into an option to purchase agreement to acquire a series of 13 lithium-potassium-boron prospective salars in central Mexico as well as a pilot plant designed and built using a patented extraction method.
 The Company has the right to acquire a 90% interest in the project with Hot Spring Mining retaining a 10% carried interest through to production, converting to a participating interest upon commercial production.

-Upon Exchange approval, the Company will pay to Hot Spring 5,000,000 shares and purchase the test plant for USD\$150,000 within 2 years of signing the agreement.
+TSX Exchange approval was obtained on October 28, 2021 and the Company has paid to Hot Spring 5,000,000 shares and intends to purchase the test plant for USD\$150,000 within 2 years of signing the agreement.
 If either the mining rights for the lithium project or the extraction method is sold, 50% of the proceeds will be retained by the Company and the remaining 50% will be paid to Hot Spring.